taverianov/cloudlinux-documentation/docs/solo/installation/README.md

 To install CloudLinux OS Solo, first, choose the `CloudLinux OS Solo (minimal)` environment on the left of the screen.

 :::warning Warning
-All other environments are used to install [CloudLinux OS Shared](http://docs.cloudlinux.com/), so make sure you choose `CloudLinux OS Solo (minimal)`.
+All other environments are used to install [CloudLinux OS](http://docs.cloudlinux.com/), so make sure you choose `CloudLinux OS Solo (minimal)`.
 :::

 Only one environment can be chosen, even if more are available.